MysteriousMan231/SMIXS/README.md

 An implementation of the SMIXS smoothing spline clustering algorithm for longitudinal data analysis.
 The algorithm is based on the works [1] and [2].
+The repository includes both the SMIXS algorithm used in [2] and the longitudinal dataset generator also utilized in [2].

 ## REFERENCES